The Mentality of the Unchurched

 "I need not be reminded.
 I need not be warned.
 I know enough to avoid sinning and do good, and I understand everything happening in my life.
 I belong to Christ but not necessarily His body, so I am free from any obligation to do good to it.
 Neither do I need the fellowship of saints.
 I do need the use of Christ, but I need not concern myself to be used of Him.
 I simply refrain from doing harm to others, without any regard to do them good.
 I do not need admonition and exhortation, neither must I do the same.
 I want the love of God for myself.
 There are many ways of loving God, loving others is not one of them."

 "I need no instruction from the wise.
 I know temptation when I see it.
 Though I am a sheep, I do not need a shepherd.
 I can feed myself, and find my own way back should I want to.
 I need only to trust my own heart and understanding.
 I am confident enough to spend the rest of my Christian life alone, assuming I do rightly by living morally.
 I may be just a hand, but I do not need a body to be joined to.
 I would rather be in the company of unbelieving friends and family than with the Lord's redeemed.
 Yes, I do look forward to be joined to the body of Christ, but only when I am in heaven.
 That is the only time I can be sure I am among true believers, because I am true.
 Those who do and keep the will of God I do not consider as spiritual family.
 I have no need of a spiritual family.
-My spirit is content to dwell with those who openly deny the glory of my God and live in rebellion against Him."
+My spirit is content to dwell with those who do not seek the glory of my God and live in rebellion against Him."

 "I would rather trust what I know God to be, than humble myself to obey what He revealed Himself to be in His word."

-Blessings for being with brethren who love the Lord and
+Blessings for being with Brethren who Love the Lord and

-pitfalls of being a lone Christian.
+the Pitfalls of being a Lone Christian.

 "Behold, how good and how pleasant it is for brethren to dwell together in unity!"